CefasRepRes/agriforwards-summer-school-2022/talks.md

 MISSING - Anything on drones

-MISSIG - Anything on Lyra
+MISSING - Anything on Lyra

+18:00 Meet at Pakefield Plaice to pick up our fish and chips.
+(What3words ///apprehend.vandalism.tablet)

 ## WiFi